Deer Seasons – Archery and Crossbow

 Yes, but not during the Mountaineer Heritage Season.

-Q. After taking a buck with a muzzleloader on the Hillcrest WMA during muzzleloader season (Nov.
-21 – Dec.
-4, 2022) can I harvest an additional deer with my muzzleloader on an RG/RRG stamp?
+After taking a buck with a muzzleloader on Wilson Cove Deer Study Area during the special muzzleloader season (Nov.
+23 – Dec.
+6, 2026) can I harvest an additional deer with my muzzleloader on an RG/RRG stamp?

 No. The RG/RRG stamp is not valid for taking a deer during the muzzleloader season.
-Hillcrest WMA and Wilson Cove Area have an antlered deer bag limit of one (1).
+Wilson Cove Area has an antlered deer bag limit of one (1).

-Q. Does a nonresident hunter, possessing a Class E license need a muzzleloader deer hunting stamp (Class VV) in order to participate during the muzzleloader season for bucks in the Wilson Cove area or Hillcrest WMA?
+Q. Does a nonresident hunter, possessing a Class E license, need a muzzleloader deer hunting stamp (Class VV or VV-L) in order to participate during the muzzleloader season for bucks in the Wilson Cove Deer Study Area?

 Yes.

-Q. Where is the Wilson Cove special muzzleloader area?
+Q. Where is the Wilson Cove Deer Study Area?

-Wilson Cove Area is located in Hardy County on the George Washington National Forest, Wardensville WMA.
-It is located at the head of Waites Run, approximately 6 miles South of Wardensville following State Route 5/1.
+Wilson Cove Deer Study Area is located in Hardy County on the George Washington National Forest, Wardensville WMA.
+It is located at the head of Waites Run, approximately six miles South of Wardensville following State Route 5/1.

-Q. Can I hunt antlerless deer during the antlerless deer season on the Wilson Cove area or Hillcrest WMA using a conventional rifle?
+Q. Can I hunt antlerless deer during the antlerless deer season on the Wilson Cove Deer Study Area using a conventional rifle?

 Yes, except for the early special muzzleloader season (Nov.
-21 – Dec.
-4, 2022) when deer may only be hunted with a muzzleloader.
+23 – Dec.
+6, 2026) when deer may only be hunted with a muzzleloader.
 You must have a valid Class N/NN stamp.
-Hillcrest WMA is limited antlerless season permits and requires prior application.

-Q. After taking a buck with a muzzleloader in the Wilson Cove area or Hillcrest WMA during the muzzleloader season (Nov.
-21 – Dec.
-4, 2022), can I take part in the late muzzleloader season for deer of either sex?
+After taking a buck with a muzzleloader in Wilson Cove SA during the muzzleloader season (Nov.
+23 – Dec.
+6, 2026), can I take part in the late muzzleloader season for deer of either sex?

-Yes, provided you do not hunt antlered deer (The bag limit for antlered deer is one (1) for all seasons combined).
-You must hunt in an area where either sex hunting is permitted on the RM/RRM stamp and have an unfilled RM/RRM stamp.
+Yes, provided you do not hunt antlered deer (The bag limit for antlered deer is one (1) for all seasons combined on Wilson Cove).
+You would be limited to harvesting antlerless deer on the RM/RRM stamp if you have an unfilled RM/RRM stamp.

 Deer Seasons – Antlerless

-• Ten (10) counties or parts thereof are open to antlerless hunting in which three (3) antlerless deer may be taken on Class N/NN stamps.
+- Nine (9) counties or parts thereof are open to antlerless hunting in which three (3) antlerless deer may be taken on Class N/NN stamps.
 A Class N/NN stamp is required for each deer taken.
-In these counties, all deer hunters are required to take an antlerless deer during any deer season prior to pursuing a second buck in that county.
+In these counties, all deer hunters are required to take an antlerless deer during any season prior to pursuing a second buck in that county.

-• Seven (7) counties or parts thereof, two (2) wildlife management areas, National Forest in Randolph and Pocahontas counties, National Forest and State Land in Nicholas and Webster counties, and two (2) state forests are open to antlerless deer hunting (prior application required) in which one (1) antlerless deer may be taken on a Class N stamp.
+- Six (6) counties or parts thereof, one (1) wildlife management area, National Forest in Nicholas, Pocahontas and Randolph counties, and two (2) state forests are open to antlerless deer hunting (prior application required) in which one (1) antlerless deer may be taken on a Class N stamp.
 Limited permit counties and/or public lands are open to both residents and non-residents.
+Applicants should check their ELS account by September 15th to confirm selection for a limited permit.
+Selected applicants should receive their permit in the mail by the first week of October.

 Q. Do I need a Class N/NN stamp to hunt antlerless deer during the buck firearms season?